conan-io/docs/howtos/intel_compiler.rst

 * ``classic`` for Intel C++ Classic (icc for Linux and icl for Windows).

-Without Conan, to set up the compiler you need to run an Intel official script to set all the proper variables to use those compilers called ``setvars.sh|bat`` script.
+To set up the compiler **without Conan** you need to run an Intel official script to set all the proper variables to use those compilers called ``setvars.sh|bat`` script.

 If you are using either the ``CMakeToolChain`` or the ``MSBuildToolchain``, when using the ``intel-cc`` compiler, Conan automatically calls the ``setvars`` script.
 Otherwise, you can use the :ref:`IntelCC generator<conan_tools_intel>`.

-This is an example of a Conan package called ``intelcc/1.0`` using the ``CMakeToolchain``.
-Remember you can use the command ``conan new intelcc/1.0 -m cmake_lib`` to create a simple project like this one:
+This is an example of a Conan package called ``hello/1.0`` using the ``CMakeToolchain``.
+Remember you can use the command :command:`conan new hello/1.0 -m cmake_lib` to create a simple project like this one:

 .. code-block:: python